MASSERMAN

 ABOUT US

-Masserman & Ducey, LLP provides excellent and quality legal services for businesses and individuals with valid legal needs and specializes in several different areas of practice.
+Masserman & Ducey, LLP is a Trial and Civil Litigation Firm that provides excellent and quality legal services for businesses and individuals with valid legal needs and specializes in several different areas of practice.

-In addition to our full array of litigation services, Masserman & Ducey offers pre-litigation solutions to client problems, guiding efforts toward early dispute resolution in an effort to avoid unnecessary expenses of litigation.
+In addition to our full array of Trial and Civil Litigation services, Masserman & Ducey offers pre-litigation solutions to client problems, guiding efforts toward early dispute resolution in an effort to avoid unnecessary expenses of litigation.

 The exceptional quality of legal services we have afforded our clients over the years has sustained our ability to maintain long-term client relationships.